MrMonsh/Auto-Splitters/Spider-Man 2: Enter Electro/readme.md

 	+ Duckstation core
 + DuckStation
 	+ NoGUI version
-	+ QT Front-End version
+	+ QT Front-End version (only up to versions from August 2023)

 ### ⚠️ Important Notice ⚠️
-This auto-splitter will only work for the NTSC-U retail version of the game.
+* This auto-splitter will only work for the NTSC-U retail version of the game.
 Neither PAL or the pre-9/11 versions of the game will work correctly with this tool for the time being.
+* If you want to use the auto-start feature, please open LiveSplit while at the Main Menu (if you're inside a sub-menu, please exit it), otherwise it'll not work.

 ## Installation Guide